Cantaloupe Caprese Salad for Two

 August 30, 2016

-Schedule this Cantaloupe Caprese Salad for an evening dinner outside; a very simple meal that looks pretty, tastes fresh, and gives you just enough without overwhelming the meal.
+What makes this work so well for two is its simplicity.
+You do not need a huge platter for the flavors to come across beautifully.
+Schedule this Cantaloupe Caprese Salad for an evening dinner outside; a very simple meal that looks pretty and tastes fresh.
 Light, colorful, and a little unexpected, it feels made for warm days and quiet shared lunches.
 Serve with a nice cool glass of white wine and some freshly baked bread.

 Picture of Cantaloupe Caprese Salad, top down